Wade

 The following factors are considered holistically by the scholarship selection team at WSP.

-Upon admission to your chosen university, and selection as a WSP recipient, you will be offered full financial support.
+Upon admission to your chosen university, and selection as a WSP recipient, you will be offered financial support.

 A WSP scholar will have: